Wants to Meet Up

 Join Couchsurfing to see Bella Bunny’s full profile.
 It’s free!

+To Europe 3-times, as a child/teenager (on cruise ships [few people flew back then]).
+Starting in 1974 (post-divorce), I kept moving around California and Oregon with my kids, living in beautiful places in creative ways.
 For five years (2011-2015) I was a global nomad and hitchhiker (hitched 7,000 miles in the US in my early 60s).
 Traveled all over North America, the Caribbean, and some of South America.
-To Europe 3X, as a child (on ships).
+Bunches of hitchhiking.

 Why I’m on Couchsurfing